Klrfl/personal-site/README.md

 ## 👀 Contributing

-Feel free to make fork of this repo, and make a pull request for this website!
+Feel free to make fork of this repo, and make a pull request for improvements on this website!